mervick/rhythmbox-telegram/README.md

 # Rhythmbox Telegram Music Plugin

-Rhythmbox-Telegram is a plugin designed to integrate Telegram into the Rhythmbox music player, enhancing your music listening experience.
-This plugin empowers users to transform their favorite Telegram channels and chats into playlists within Rhythmbox, offering a platform for music enjoyment.
+Rhythmbox-Telegram is a Rhythmbox plugin that allows you to listen to and download music directly from your favorite music player, Rhythmbox.

 ## Key Features